angelxuanchang/nlp-class/project.md

 The project marks are distributed as follows:

 * Proposal.
 Project proposal.
 20 marks (see the section on _Project Proposal_ for grading details)
 * Milestone.
 Description of progress and project plans.
-20 marks (see the section on _Project Milestone_ and the assignment rubric on Canvas for grading details)
+20 marks (see the section on _Project Milestone_ and the assignment rubric on Coursys for grading details)
 * Work.
 Work done in the project.
 Results obtained.
-26 marks (see the section on _Grading of the Final Project Work_ and the assignment rubric on Canvas for grading details)
+26 marks (see the section on _Grading of the Final Project Work_ and the assignment rubric on Coursys for grading details)
 * Report.
 Description and analysis of what was done.
-26 marks (see the section on _Project Write-up_  and the assignment rubric on Canvas for grading details)
+26 marks (see the section on _Project Write-up_  and the assignment rubric on Coursys for grading details)
 * Poster.
 Performance at the online poster session and presentation quality.
-20 marks (15 marks for poster video, and 5 marks poster interactive session, see the assignment rubric on Canvas for grading details)
+20 marks (15 marks for poster video, and 5 marks poster interactive session, see the assignment rubric on Coursys for grading details)